torivarhaughom/state-delay-estimation/README.md

-# Extension of Observer Design for Joint State and Input Delay Estimation to MIMO LTI Systems – MATLAB/Simulink Files
+# MATLAB/Simulink Files and Known Typos – Extension of Observer Design for Joint State and Input Delay Estimation to MIMO LTI Systems

 This repository contains the MATLAB scripts and Simulink model used in the master's thesis: